 Common risk factors for dermatitis include:

-- Allergies and asthma.
-People who have a personal or family history of eczema, allergies, hay fever or asthma are more likely to develop atopic dermatitis.
+- Allergies, atopic dermatitis and asthma.
+People who have a personal or family history of atopic dermatitis, allergies, hay fever or asthma are more likely to develop atopic dermatitis.

 - Occupation.
 Jobs that put you in contact with certain metals, solvents or cleaning supplies increase your risk of contact dermatitis.
 Being a health care worker is linked to hand eczema.

-Wear protective clothing if you are doing a task that involves irritants or caustic chemicals.
+Wear protective clothing if you're doing a task that involves irritants or caustic chemicals.